Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: Introduction

-The main motivation for studying a simple fast-slow Hamiltonian system of two particles is, that it is the simplest possible system that can potentially exhibit thermodynamic effects.
+While the thermodynamic characteristics of projective methods and the thermodynamic foundation of continuum mechanics are well established theories that allow to analyse complex phenomena on the macroscopic scale, it is surprising that relatively little is known about non-projective upscaling methods and their relation to thermodynamics~\cite{Grava2020,Chatterjee2020}.
+Insights into this relation are particularly important for molecular dynamic simulations, since the aforementioned scaling problem is particularly pronounced in this field and one would expect thermodynamic relations to hold, which could greatly speed up computations if suitably incorporated in place of many-particle simulations of a solvent, for example.

+To analyse the thermodynamic relation of non-projective upscaling methods, we study in this article a long-standing problem in the theory of mechanical systems, i.e., the ``strong confinement problem''~\cite{Rubin1957a, Arnold1989a, Takens1980,Froese2001}.
+In particular, we study a simplified version of a model which was analysed in detail by Bornemann in~\cite{Bornemann1998a}.
+The original model was used to analyse the macroscopic dynamics of the four~\ce{CH}-groups of the butane molecule by deriving a homogenised model which is confined to a slow submanifold in the configuration space of the four~\ce{CH}-groups, using averaging methods in the form of homogenisation procedures.

+The simplified version studied in this article consists of a system of one fast and one slow particle, whose dynamics is governed by the Lagrangian~\eqref{eq:03} below.
+This simplified model has the advantage that the notation can be kept to a minimum while the most important results can still be conveyed to the reader.
+The results presented in this article do generalise to a system of multiple fast and slow particles~\cite{Klar2021, Klar2021a}.
+The low-dimensional presentation we have chosen here, however, makes the arguments more transparent, and the extension to more complex situations is relatively straightforward.
+We use weak convergence methods in our proofs similar to~\cite{Bornemann1998a}, see also~\cite{Evans2016} for a related approach.
+Moreover, because of the simplicity of the model, it is possible to frame the analytical results in this article in a form using two-scale convergence (cf.\ equation~\eqref{eq:a69}).

+The interaction of one fast and one slow particle is one of the simplest models falling into the class of mechanical systems studied by Bornemann in~\cite{Bornemann1998a}.
+It is also one of the simplest systems which can potentially exhibit thermodynamic effects.
 Indeed, one of the core assumptions of thermodynamics is that the system under consideration has a clear separation of scales (such as conformal motion described by elasticity combined with fast oscillations described by temperature).
-It is not essential that the number of particles is large or infinite.
-Indeed, the physicist Paul Hertz developed a thermodynamic theory~\cite{Hertz1910a} for Hamiltonian systems under a slow external perturbation.
+The number of particles does not have to be large or infinite.
+Notably, the physicist Paul Hertz developed a thermodynamic theory~\cite{Hertz1910a} for Hamiltonian systems under a slow external perturbation.
 Specifically, he introduced an entropy, using a notion of temperature as developed by Boltzmann.
 The book by Berdichevsky~\cite{Berdichevsky1997a} gives an excellent introduction to this theory.